Cohen agrees with Singer on two points:

 Here are three terms that are important for his essay but may not be familiar to you.

 Ceteris paribus means ‘other things being the same.’
-In context, on page 75, what he’s saying is that his argument assumes that those who do their share are in the same moral position as those who don’t: no one has an acceptable excuse for not doing his share, and so on.
+In context, on page 75, what he is saying is that his argument assumes that those who do their share are in the same moral position as those who do not: no one has an acceptable excuse for not doing their share that others do not have, there are no significant differences in their capabilities to help, and so on.

 Supererogatory means ‘beyond the call of duty.’
 In context, on page 75, what he’s saying is that it might be a good thing if some did more than their fair share but that no one is morally required to do so.

-Begging the question means ‘giving an argument that simply assumes one’s opponent is wrong rather than proving it.’
-In context, on pp 77-8, what he’s saying is that Singer, for example, could claim that Cohen’s orphanage example simply assumes that Singer is wrong.
+Begging the question means ‘giving an argument that assumes the conclusion rather than proving it.’
+In context, on pages 77-78, he is saying that Singer, for example, could claim that Cohen’s orphanage example simply assumes that Singer is wrong.
 More precisely, Singer could object that Cohen is relying on provoking a reaction to this example, namely, that there is a limit to the number of starving children one must feed short of reducing oneself to starvation levels, that simply assumes all of Singer’s arguments are ineffective.
-Needless to say, that’s not a persuasive way to refute Singer’s arguments.
+Needless to say, that is not a persuasive way to refute Singer’s arguments.

 Be aware that “begs the question” is often used in common speech to mean “raises a question.”
 It’s not that this usage is wrong: words mean what people use them to mean.
 It’s just different.